 Columbia Falls is a very small city located in the state of Montana.
 With a population of 5,093 people and three constituent neighborhoods, Columbia Falls is the 18th largest community in Montana.

-Columbia Falls is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Columbia Falls is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Columbia Falls is a city of service providers, sales and office workers, and managers.
-There are especially a lot of people living in Columbia Falls who work in office and administrative support (14.65%), food service (10.34%), and management occupations (8.95%).
+There are especially a lot of people living in Columbia Falls who work in office and administrative support (12.72%), management occupations (10.92%), and food service (9.85%).

-The percentage of adults in Columbia Falls who are college-educated is close to the national average for all communities of 21.84%: 18.43% of the adults in Columbia Falls have a bachelor's degree or advanced degree.
+The education level of Columbia Falls citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.61% of adults 25 and older in Columbia Falls have a college degree.

-The per capita income in Columbia Falls in 2010 was $20,778, which is middle income relative to Montana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $83,112 for a family of four.
+The per capita income in Columbia Falls in 2010 was $21,284, which is lower middle income relative to Montana and the nation.
+This equates to an annual income of $85,136 for a family of four.

 The people who call Columbia Falls home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Columbia Falls residents report their race to be White, followed by Asian.
-Important ancestries of people in Columbia Falls include Irish, English, Norwegian, and French .
+The greatest number of Columbia Falls residents report their race to be White, followed by Native American.
+Important ancestries of people in Columbia Falls include Norwegian, French , Irish, and English.

 The most common language spoken in Columbia Falls is English.
-Other important languages spoken here include Korean and Spanish.
+Other important languages spoken here include Spanish and German.